Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 + I noticed that the computer's turn was returning the same sequence of numbers despite it being generated via a random function.
 I found an article on [stackoverflow.com](https://stackoverflow.com/questions/47937813/random-choice-not-acting-random-at-all) that mentioned that lists are only evaluated once, so it was necessary to shuffle the list of available spaces (random.shuffle) before the computer's turn in order to get a truly random outcome.

 + I reached the terminal row limit when testing my initial Heroku deployment which meant the game could not be completed.
-This was resolved by clearing the terminal each round instead of prining multiple versions of the board.
+This was resolved by clearing the terminal each round instead of printing multiple versions of the board.
 See function replace_terminal() for details.

 + The computer's turn was printed to the terminal far too quickly for the user to read, so I found a set of libraries and a function that mimics typing so that the information can be properly digested each turn.
 See function simulate_typing() for details.